 - Sell yourself - Capture the admissions committee’s focus with the very first paragraph of your piece.
 In order not to miss out on important information, we recommend that you prepare a general outline by listing key points you want the selection committee to know about you.
 Include the aspects of the study that are most interesting to you, provide reasons behind your motivation, and share your achievements in the field.
 It is best to provide this information in the opening paragraph that determines the rest of your essay.
 Remember that a personal statement is your marketing tool to market and sell yourself.

 - Focus on your strengths - Some of your skills may be unobvious to people from the admission board as you expect.
 So your goal is to make sure that people are aware of all your unique characteristics.
 Discuss your long-term goals, incorporate academic achievements, and explain what makes you a solid candidate.

 - Research program modules - Demonstrate you are interested in a particular program (e.g.criminology, law, sociology) and not just sending your application essay to all educational establishments in your area.
 It is important you learn the discipline areas and specific faculty members you would like to work with.

 - Ask your undergraduate advisor for help - If you need an extra eye on your paper, you can always reach out to your undergraduate advisor.
 He may also offer you a clear direction about how to target a specific program of your interest.
-Some may even write a strong letter of recommendation for you.
+You may even ask a professor to write a letter of recommendation for you.

 - Show you are up to date with the subject - Saying that you are interested in learning psychology is not enough for being accepted.
 You need to prove your interest level and show your knowledge in the subject.
 Analyse recent articles, news events, blog posts, or scientific publications.
 In your piece, you can mention any specialist magazines, blogs or websites you read.